 - Recruiters make full use of the way the LinkedIn profile format enables members to list what they’re looking for, in terms of positions, business opportunities or collaborations.
-Hence, fill out more details on your profile and increase your chances of being noticed.
+Hence, fill out more details on your profile.

-Profiles that include a photo are 21 times more likely to be seen than those without one.
+Profiles that have a photo are 21 times more likely to get views.
 They are also 9 times more likely to receive connection requests.
 Hence choose a professional, well-lit photo that gives off a polite and professional vibe.
 Also, add individual pics that don’t contain your family or even your pets.

-1: Include appropriate words and jargon from your industry or subject so that recruiters from the industry can relate to it.
+1: Include appropriate power words so recruiters from your industry can relate to it

 Consider answering the following questions: